PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-06 07:15:53
+Last updated: 2024-04-06 07:16:26
-Random Quote: Lily: "I am gonna have to walk this earth, knowing Barney has touched my boobs."Robin: "Yeah it stays with ya.
-His e-mail reminders don't help." - Robin Scherbatsky
+Random Quote: Ted: "What could she possibly have to say me, that she couldn't write in an email?"Robin: "I've cut out all my fingers?" - Robin Scherbatsky